 This report uses the Circuit breaker monthly rollup data to display max, min, and average circuit breaker data grouped by rack.

 This series of reports provides information on device / outlet readings, one each for raw data, daily rollups, hourly rollups, and monthly rollups.
-The default is set to retrieve power data for devices names containing “blade”.
+The default is set to retrieve power data for device names containing “blade”.

-Note: There may be some setup required depending on which postgres driver the customer is using.
+Note: There may be some setup required depending on which Postgres driver the customer is using.
 The IP address on each connection in the DATA tab in the top ribbon of excel will need to be changed.
 Set the excel file to pull new data upon open, or use the “refresh” button to pull new data from the server.